The Phonebook / Directory Service

 - Specify whether caller ID should match exactly or a minimum number of digits.
 By default 3CX will match at least 6 numbers to a phonebook entry before it considers the number a match.

 - Specify how caller ID should be shown on your IP Phone.

 - Specify if and where the caller name should be added.

 The 3CX Company Directory Service connects the 3CX Phonebook with Microsoft Exchange Server 2013 SP1, 2016 and Office 365 (with Exchange) to import Exchange contacts to either the company or the personal phonebook.
 You can select a public folder of contacts to synchronize or personal contacts.

 3CX will connect to Microsoft Exchange Server via an “Impersonated User Account” and import all the contacts from Exchange.
 After this first import, the connector will login to the Exchange Server once per day at 4 am and check if there are any new contacts, any updates to existing contacts and whether any contacts have been deleted.
-These changes will then be applied to the contacts in the 3CX Phonebook.

 IMPORTANT: 3CX syncs the contacts in one direction: from Exchange to 3CX.
 If you want to make changes, then you need to make them at Exchange level.
 3CX Phone System will not allow you to edit an imported contact.

 In order to configure 3CX Phone System to synchronize with Microsoft Exchange you will first need to “Create an Impersonated Microsoft Exchange User Account.”
 Follow this guide and proceed with steps below:

 - Log in to your 3CX Management Console, select the “Contacts” node and click on the Office 365 button.